 Design more customers into your business

-Does your organisation create products and services that are accessible and usable to everyone, regardless of age, gender, background and ability?
+Does your organisation create products and services that are accessible and usable to everyone, regardless of age, race, gender, background and ability?

 Establish inclusive design as part of your process